+1) Current resume or curriculum vita.

-- 1) Resume or vita, current. - 2) Statement of Professional Goals.
+2) Statement of Professional Goals.
 Write a paragraph that states your professional goals and upload to Taskstream.
 What do you hope to be doing professionally when you complete your degree?
-Identify the populations and problems with which you want to work, as well as the settings in which you wish to work. - 3) Documentation of Collaboration Skills.
+Identify the populations and problems with which you want to work, as well as the settings in which you wish to work.

+3) Documentation of Collaboration Skills.
 Write a paragraph that lists your collaborative experiences as a professional or counselor-in-training.
 Collaboration means working interactions with staff, advisors, professors, supervisors, co-workers, and peers.
 Collaboration might be evidenced in team projects, group projects, small group work, supervisory relationships, or other professional endeavors involving cooperative problem solving.
-Briefly describe your role and the contributions you made to the work of the group. - 4) HIPAA Acknowledgement.
-Prior to the beginning of your practicum, you will be required to complete our online HIPAA information training.
-This training will appear in your Blackboard accounts.
-Upon completion, print the completion acknowledgement to scan and upload into Taskstream as part of your pre-practicum portfolio requirement.
+Briefly describe your role and the contributions you made to the work of the group.

+4) HIPAA Acknowledgement.
+You will be required to complete the online HIPAA information training.
+This training will appear in your Blackboard account AFTER registration for CNSL 6269 Practicum in Counseling and AFTER the instructor activates the course by giving students permission to access class material through Blackboard.
+Upon completion, you should print the completion acknowledgement to scan and upload into Taskstream with a copy provided to your CNSL 6269 Practicum in Counseling course instructor.
+This is completed at the beginning of your practicum class and is not part of your pre-practicum portfolio requirement.